 - Massage the Vicks mixture into your scalp using gentle, small circular motions with your fingertips.

 - Repeat this process 1-2 times per week for best results.
-Consistency is key to increase blood circulation over time.
+Consistency is key to increasing blood circulation over time.

 Side Effects and Risks of Putting Vicks in Hair

-While the mentorhol in Vicks offers some topical benefits, it can cause adverse reactions, especially in excess.
+While the menthol in Vicks offers some topical benefits, it can cause adverse reactions, especially in excess.
 Possible side effects include:

 An allergy to ingredients like menthol or eucalyptus may cause hives, itching, and trouble breathing depending on severity.